dyspop/responsysrest/README.rst

 Unlike the opinionated create and get and update methods, you can try to delete anything from the content library even at the (content library) root.
-If you've managed to load a file into the content library you should be able to delete it.
+If you’ve managed to load a file into the content library you should be able to delete it.

 Non-native features